Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Approximate Analysis

+We first consider case (A), where the transmitter is at an intersection.
+As mentioned in Section~\ref{subsec-exact-mean}, there are three types of receivers: a receiver in $S_Q$, in $S_{R_x}$, and in $S_{R_y}$.
 We first provide approximation for the probability of successful transmission when transmitting to a receiver in $S_Q$.
 Note that if a receiver is in $S_Q$ and the $i$-th vehicle from the intersection, the communication distance is equal to $i l_v$.
+The main idea is the approximation of $\calL_{I}(s \mid d)$ by considering a large queue.
+By expressing $\log\calL_{I}(s \mid d)$ as an infinite series of the interference from each vehicle in the queue and considering a large queue, we can obtain a closed form approximation of $p(r)$.
 Detailed explanation for the derivation of the formulae below is given in Appendix~\ref{appen-subsec-p(r)-case-A}.

 {\bf Approximate formulae of $p(r)$ in case (A): } Suppose that the transmitter is at an intersection.
 If $(1 - \rho) T \ge 1$\footnote{A typical value of the outage threshold $T$ is 10--15 dB (for example, $10\sim15$ dB ($\approx 10\sim35.63$) in IEEE 802.11p).
 In addition, the optimal $\rho$ was often less than $0.4$ in our experiments.
 Thus, this assumption can be considered as valid.
 In addition, we can also derive an approximate formula for other cases using the results in Appendix~\ref{appen-approx}. } and $\alpha \in \bbN$, the probability of successful transmission can be approximated as follows. (i) If a receiver is the $i$-th vehicle from an intersection, then